 Persons with complaints of sexual misconduct and/or sexual assault allegedly committed by students, whether occurring on or off campus, should report such complaints to the Office of the Dean of Student Life.
-If the complainant wishes to proceed with formal charges through the SMU Judiciary, an investigation is conducted, and the case is referred to the SMU Serious Offense Judicial Board.
-See University Judicial Code Section V.B.
-"Rights of the Complainant Alleging Sexual Misconduct and/or Sexual Assault" in this Student Handbook for details.
+If the complainant wishes to proceed with formal charges through the SMU Conduct Review Process, an investigation is conducted, and the case may be referred to the SMU Conduct Board.
+See University Conduct Review Process Section I.(B.) "Rights of the Complainants and Respondents" in this Student Handbook for details.

-Filing formal charges through the SMU student judiciary does not preclude filing criminal and/or civil charges.
+Filing formal charges through the SMU Dean of Student Life Office does not preclude filing criminal and/or civil charges.
 Students who wish to file criminal and/or civil charges may receive information and assistance from the Office of the Dean of Student Life and the SMU Police Department.